What is it?

 Treat underlying conditions

-The commonest causes of MFS that require ongoing management are allergy and dry eye.
+The most common causes of MFS that require ongoing management are allergy and Dry Eye.
 Treatment with anti-allergy drops such as sodium cromoglycate and non-preserved artificial tears may be necessary.

 The good news

 In almost every case mucus production will resolve within two weeks as long as the fishing stops.